The Flood Resilient Homes Program is an initiative of Brisbane City Council, delivered in partnership with CitySmart.

 Flood-resilient design enables home owners to safely store belongings prior to a flood event, and easily clean, repair and quickly move back in after such an event with minimal long-term disruption.
 By implementing flood-resilient design measures, home owners can actively mitigate or minimise the effects of flooding.

-If you have received your Home Service Recommendations and are interested in increasing the flood resilience of your property, see the Showcase Display Book for examples of flood resilience works on Brisbane properties.
+If you have received your Home Service Recommendations and are interested in increasing the flood resilience of your property, see the Showcase Display Book and these Flood-Resilience Strategies for examples of flood resilience works on Brisbane properties.

 Selected properties will receive a letter from CitySmart inviting them to participate in a program consisting of three steps:

 Home Service – a free in-home assessment of your property’s flood resilience.